seekerhuang/ROAD-R-CHALLENGE/ensemble/readme_ensemble.md

 Therefore, we ensemble the results to leverage the high agent and loc metrics from only_dinov2.

 During experiments, using only the TBSD model (no tricks or post-processing besides NMS) achieved around 0.262 on the final evaluation.
+Actually, we believe that training with larger seq_len and batch_size (e.g., seq_len=32, batch_size=32) would yield further improvements.
+Even without these adjustments, training for more epochs, such as 40 epochs, may also lead to significant enhancements.
+This is because in previous experiments, the model has shown sensitivity to the seq_len parameter.

 By incorporating only_dinov2's results, this can be improved to around 0.27.